Old Fashioned Banana Loaf

 Instructions

-• Cream the butter and sugar together.
-Beat until pale and fluffy.
-This step helps create a lighter loaf.
+• Beat softened butter and sugar together until pale and fluffy.

-• Add vanilla and mashed bananas.
+• Add vanilla essence and mashed bananas.
 Mix gently until just combined.
-Do not overbeat at this stage.

 Similar Posts